rohantilva/Google-Like-Question-Answering-System/data/README.md

 ```
 <WikiQA Sentence ID>    <CAW Article Title> <CAW Article Title:Section Number:Sentence Number>  <Sentence UUID> <Label>
 ```

+Where label reflects whether the sentence does or does not answer the question, this follows from the Label column of the WikiQA data files.

 This data results from [Chen and Van Durme ( 2017)](http://www.aclweb.org/anthology/E/E17/E17-2114.pdf):